Periodic Inventory System

 The periodic inventory system, as the name suggests records inventory balance on hand periodically, specifically, at the beginning and end of a set accounting period.

-Under the periodic inventory, all purchases made between inventory counts are placed under the purchases account.
-When the next physical inventory is done, the balance of the purchases account is shifted to the inventory account to match the cost of ending inventory.
+• When the next physical inventory count is conducted, the balance from the purchases account is shifted to the inventory account to match the cost of ending inventory.

 Calculation of Periodic Inventory System